cgeneske/CyberArkEPMLCDLifecycle/README.md

     - Platform ID for the platform to use when on-boarding Windows LCD accounts.
 - `$OnboardingPlatformIdMac`
     - Platform ID for the platform to use when on-boarding MacOS LCD accounts.
+- `$OnboardingPlatformIdLinux`
+    - Platform ID for the platform to use when on-boarding Linux LCD accounts.
 - `$OnboardingSafesWin`
     - A list of one or more Safes that Windows LCD accounts will be on-boarded into.
 - `$OnboardingSafesMac`
     - A list of one or more Safes that MacOS LCD accounts will be on-boarded into.
+- `$OnboardingSafesLinux`
+    - A list of one or more Safes that Linux LCD accounts will be on-boarded into.
 - `$LCDPlatformSearchRegex`
     - Regular expression for determining which accounts, as assigned to the regex matched LCD-derived platforms, should be considered "in scope" for making off-boarding determinations.
 Used in more advanced setups that require silo'd scopes, for running multiple script processes against different EPM sets (See section [Advanced Domain Name EPM Set Targeting and Process Scoping](#advanced-domain-name-epm-set-targeting-and-process-scoping)).
 In most situations the default value of ".*" will be sufficient.
 - `$SafeSearchList`